 Euronext reserves the right to refuse the approval of a White Label Service if it is of the opinion that the proposed White Label Service does not adequately satisfy all of the following criteria:

-the White Label Service Client does not store, modify or supplement the Information in any way; and
+the White Label Subscriber or White Label Service Recipient does not store, modify or supplement the Information in any way; and

-for display systems, the branding of the Information must be the branding of the White Label Service Client, however the Contracting Party or Affiliate must be named as the source of the Information in a form which is satisfactory to Euronext; and
+the branding of the Information must be the branding of the White Label Service Recipient, however the Contracting Party or Affiliate must be named as the source of the Information in a form which is satisfactory to Euronext; and

 the Use of the Information is controlled by the Contracting Party and/or its Affiliates with an Entitlement System in accordance with clause 6 of the General Terms and Conditions; and

-the White Label Service Client enters into a contract directly with the Contracting Party and/or its Affiliates in respect of his access to and Use of such Information; and
+the White Label Subscriber enters into a contract directly with the Contracting Party and/or its Affiliates in respect of his access to and Use of such Information; and

-the Contracting Party is responsible for the reporting of the White Label Service Client’s Use (separately for each White Label Service Client) and for the payment of all Fees in relation to the White Label Service Client’s Use of Information in accordance with the terms and conditions of the Agreement; and
+the Contracting Party is responsible for reporting, per White Label Service Recipient and per white label, i.e. each of the White Label Service Recipient’s distinct commercial brands or identities, the White Label Subscriber’s Use () and for the payment of all Fees in relation to the White Label Subscriber’s Use of Information in accordance with the terms and conditions of the Agreement; and

 the Contracting Party retains all records for compliance purposes in accordance with the Agreement; and

-the Contracting Party and/or its Affiliates have contractually prohibited the White Label Service Client to provide the Information to any other person than the Contracting Party’s and its Affiliates’ White Label Service Clients; and

-the Contracting Party is responsible for ensuring due compliance by its and its Affiliates’ White Label Service Clients with the applicable terms and conditions of the Agreement and accepts all liabilities, losses and damages resulting from the White Label Service Client’s violation of any of the terms and conditions set out in the Agreement.
+the Contracting Party is responsible for ensuring due compliance by its and its Affiliates’ White Label Service Recipients and White Label Subscribers with the applicable terms and conditions of the Agreement and accepts all liabilities, losses and damages resulting from the White Label Service Recipients’ and White Label Subscribers’ violation of any of the terms and conditions set out in the Agreement.

-In addition, the Contracting Party will report each white label (i.e., each White Label Service with a single commercial brand or identity) and is responsible for the payment of White Label Fees per white label provided, in accordance with the Agreement.

-The Contracting Party may submit a Delayed Data Fee Waiver Application Form for acceptance by Euronext.

 The Redistribution of Information to Sub Vendors